SILPH-UK/silph.github.io/readme.md

 TODO (code)
-- identify image resolution to work on screen and discord
 - store and dynamically generate on the fly (CSV?)
 - Have brainwave
 - Flag the readme file as exempt from page rebuild